richiejp/jdp/README.md

 docker pull suserichiejp/jdp:latest
 ```

-Then you can inject the access details for the data cache server if you have
+Then you can inject the access details for a central data cache server if you
-them.
-Using the data cache can save a lot of time.
+have them.

 ```sh
 docker build -t jdp:latest -f install/Dockerfile-slave \